Hednesford Medical Practice logo

 Top of Page

-Primary Care Network (PCN) ARRS Roles
+Primary Care Network (PCN) Roles

 Clinical Pharmacists

 Clinical pharmacists work as part of the general practice team to improve value and outcomes from medicines and consult with and treat patients directly.
 This includes providing extra help to manage long term conditions, advice for those on multiple medicines and better access to health checks.
-Click this video link below to see how the ARRS Pharmacist Role can help you in our GP Surgery:

 First Contact Physiotherapists